Malix-Labs/awesome_atomic/README.md

 ## Distributions

-The Future is Now(tm), try one of these today!
+The Future is Now™, try one of these today!

 - [Fedora Atomic](https://fedoraproject.org/atomic-desktops/) - The official atomic editons of Fedora
   - Useful Documentation